carmelo0x63/GraphQL-Django-Graphene/README.md

 # GraphQL-Python
-Python implementation of a GraphQL server
+Python implementation of a GraphQL server.
+Based on Django, Graphene.

 ## 0. Setup
 ```